What Does Nursing Care In A Care Home Look Like?

 Nursing Care in Edinburgh

-Struan Lodge is a private Care Home in Edinburgh, with a warm and welcoming atmosphere, fully quipped facilities and amenities alongside providing outstanding levels of nursing care.
-Every single one of our team members goes above and beyond, ensuring that each and every one of our residents are comfortable and happy, alongside independent living.
-Alongside residential and nursing care, we're proud to offer dementia care and respite care, taking pride in treating each resident with utmost attention and respect.
+Private Care Homes in Edinburgh like Struan Lodge Care Home offer a warm and welcoming atmosphere, fully quipped facilities and amenities alongside providing outstanding levels of nursing care.
+Team members go above and beyond to ensure that each and every one of their residents is comfortable and happy, while prioritising independence and dignity with every decision.
+Alongside residential and nursing care, some care homes will also offer specialist dementia care and respite care, treating residents with the utmost attention and respect though every care type.

-Nursing care is available to our residents 24/7 and those with more complicated care needs such as physical impairments, long term illnesses or end of life care (palliative care) are also cared for by our compassionate team.
-Those living with dementia may also be suitable for nursing care, especially during the later stages of their condition.
-Each resident within our Care Home in Edinburgh is assigned a registered nurse, also known as a key nurse.
+Nursing care is available to residents 24/7 mean that even residents with complicated care needs such as physical impairments, long term illnesses or end of life care (palliative care) can have total peace of ming.
+In some care homes in Edinburgh, including Straun Lodge Care home, each resident will be assigned a registered nurse, also known as a key nurse.
 They become familiar faces, there to answer any questions or concerns they may have, alongside their family members.

-When it comes to nursing care, the type of assistance and care provided to each one of our residents is all personalised to their needs, it’s also ideal for those who are going through hard times, both mentally and physically.
-Our team of trained staff always go the extra mile to ensure all of our residents are getting the best treatment possible.
+When it comes to nursing care, the type of assistance and care is all personalised to resident's needs, and is therefore ideal for anyone who may be going through hard times, mentally or physically.
+The best highly-trained nursing teams pride themselves on the extra mile to ensure all residents are getting the best treatment possible.

 Life at Struan Lodge Care Home